History of Simon Farm

 The Origin of the Sorghum Festival

-In 1982, John purchased a sorghum press and evaporator pan from Elbert Hackworth, a neighbor who lived a couple of miles up Pond Creek.
-John was able to merge his love of traditional music with his appreciation for Appalachia’s agrarian roots when he started up the Simon Sorghum Festival later that year.
-It was a community affair as well as a regional destination.
-Neighbors and travelers come alike to watch the age-old process of pressing cane, cooking the sap into syrup, and bottling the syrup as a sweet treat for biscuits, coffee, and baked goods.
+In 1982, John purchased a sorghum press and evaporator pan from Elbert Hackworth, a neighbor who lived up Pond Creek Road.
+John seized on the opportunity to celebrate both Appalachian music and culture and created the Simon Sorghum Festival later that year.
+It quickly became a community affair as well as a regional destination.
+Neighbors and travelers came alike to watch the age-old process of pressing cane, cooking the sap into syrup, and bottling the syrup as a sweet treat for biscuits, coffee, and baked goods.

 Making sorghum on the farm has always been a community affair, with friends and neighbors helping with every step of the process, from cutting cane in the field to pouring off the final product.
 Roles and responsibilities include planting the sorghum, helping with the harvest, running the cane press, skimming the boiling sap on the evaporator pan, adding wood to keep the fire hot, (but not too hot), and finally bottling the finished syrup when John confirms it is “just right.”